Stadium stampede kills eight in Africa Cup of Nations soccer match | Sports-Games

 Stadium stampede kills eight in Africa Cup of Nations soccer match

-At least eight people died and 38 were injured when fans stormed a soccer stadium hosting an Africa Cup of Nations match in Cameroon's capital on Monday, the government said.
-"She couldn't take the shock, the weight of all those people," Tchouanzi said through a flood of tears.
-The government did not give any information on the cause of the crush or whether fans were allowed into the stadium without tickets.
+Images shared on social media, which Reuters could not immediately authenticate, showed a panicked crowd trying to squeeze through a narrow entrance gate at the newly built Olembe stadium in Yaounde that was hosting a round of 16 game between Cameroon and Comoros.
+One video showed dozens of fans scrambling over the stadium fence as a police officer walked by.

-At least eight people died and 38 were injured when fans stormed a soccer stadium hosting an Africa Cup of Nations match in Cameroon's capital on Monday, the government said.
+At least eight people died and 38 were injured in a stampede when fans stormed a stadium hosting an Africa Cup of Nations soccer match in Cameroon's capital on Monday, the government said.
 Images shared on social media, which Reuters could not immediately authenticate, showed a panicked crowd trying to squeeze through a narrow entrance gate at the newly built Olembe stadium in Yaounde that was hosting a round of 16 game between Cameroon and Comoros.

 One video showed dozens of fans scrambling over the stadium fence as a police officer walked by.
 The stampede comes as a heavy blow for the tournament, which had grown in excitement on the pitch in recent days thanks to some match upsets but which was under scrutiny for a lack of readiness beforehand.